Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drone operation in Washoe County parks unless by permit, in designated areas, or with written permission of the director.
+Drones are prohibited in Washoe County parks unless operated by permit, in designated areas, or with written permission from the director.
 Operations must not cause disruption of peace or threat to public safety.

 Restrictions